 2. Bereavement Leave -- Five (5) days leave will be granted if a death occurs in the immediate family of the employee or employee's spouse and will not be charged against the employee's sick leave.
 If extra time is needed, five (5) additional days may be requested from the superintendent which will be charged against sick leave.
 The Board defines "immediate family" to include spouse, parents, children, children's spouses, grandparents, grandchildren and siblings of an employee or employee's spouse and any other family member residing with the employee.

 Two (2) days leave may be granted for attending the funeral of a relative other than the immediate family of the employee which will not be charged against the employee's sick leave.
 One (1) additional day may be requested from the superintendent which will be charged against sick leave.
 One (1) day leave may be granted for attending a funeral other than for relative, but it will be charged against sick leave.

 3. Personal Leave -- A maximum of two (2) days of personal leave will be available per school ''' year.
 Unused personal leave days will accumulate as sick leave days.

 Absences may be charged against personal leave for the following reasons:

-Leave will not be granted for an employee before or following a holiday; or during the first 10 and last 10 days of the school year.
-Exceptions due to extenuating circumstances may be granted by the superintendent or designee.
 Whenever possible, it is expected that requests for leave will be made in writing to the designated administrator at least 48 hours in advance of the time leave is requested.
 However, 30 days' notice is required by law if the leave qualifies as FMLA leave and such notice is practical.
 The administrator will respond promptly to the employee's written request.